JavaScriptSolidServer/solid-ui-jss/README.md

   <script type="module">
     // Use clean bare specifiers
     import * as $rdf from 'rdflib'
-    import * as SolidLogic from 'solid-logic'
+    import * as SolidLogic from 'solid-logic-jss'
-    import * as UI from 'solid-ui'
+    import * as UI from 'solid-ui-jss'

     const app = document.getElementById('app')